 |Where||Doomben Racecourse – 75 Hampden Street, Ascot QLD 4007|

-HorseBetting’s Queensland racing analyst brings you his best bets and quaddie numbers for Saturday’s nine-race card at Doomben.
-The track is rated a Soft 5 and the rail is out 2.5m for the entire course, so the track should play evenly throughout the afternoon.
-The first race – a competitive Fillies & Mares No Metro Wins Handicap over 1200m – is set to jump at 11:47am AEST.
+HorseBetting’s Queensland form analyst brings you his best bets and quaddie numbers for Saturday’s nine-race card at Doomben Racecourse.
+A number of top Queensland horses are resuming this weekend, making for a cracking support card to Caulfield’s Memsie Stakes Day.
+The track is rated a Soft 5, the rail is out just 0.5m for the entire course, and the opening race of the day is set to go at 11:38am AEST.

 Saturday quaddie tips for Doomben